 TOBeATPAIN (Targeting neuroinflammation to combat pathological pain in neurodegenerative diseases and chronic pain syndromes) is funded by the Horizon 2020 programme of the European Union.
-The project is coordinated by the Institute of Psychiatry, Psychology and Neuroscience, at King’s College London (KCL), and will last for 4 years starting from August 2018.
+The project is coordinated by the Institute of Psychiatry, Psychology and Neuroscience, at King’s College London (KCL), started in August 2018 and is funded for 4 years.

 The TOBeATPAIN research training programme is based on state-of-the-art lab-based Network-wide and local training activities, including secondments and scientific visits and specialised complementary skills focused on entrepreneurship and societal engagement.

 Do mechanisms of neuroinflammation offer innovative targets for pathological pain therapy?

 Several questions stem from this main question and they are as follows: